Mushupwastaken/SFML-Collision/README.md

 ##SFML Collision
-#Derived from sf::Shape, this adds _intersects_ to sf::Shapes,
+#Derived from sf::Shape, the inherited class, **ColliderShape** adds _intersects_ to a derived sf::Shape

-The _intersects_ function returns a penetration vector, allowing us to properly resolve collision with the following:
+The _intersects_ function returns a penetration vector, allowing us to properly resolve collision with the following C++ code:
 ```
 std::optional penetration_vector = colliderA.intersects(colliderB);
 if(penetration_vector != std::nullopt)